 How is it that taking power away from "victims" of alleged abuse helps to empower them to control their own lives?
 Is the Government an "Abuser" - making their "victim" powerless, teaching them powerlessness?
 Is this really a situation of government paternalism, "Big Brother," taking over and controlling the lives of putative "victims" against their will, against their wishes, and against their interests?
 In many instances, it is.

 A person can be convicted of a domestic-related crime based solely on the uncorroborated claims of a single witness, one with an axe to grind, an agenda.
 This is one reason it is so important to have the best defense possible in the circumstances.

 Consequences of a Conviction The consequences of a conviction can be both severe and far reaching.
 Beyond the well known consequences of incarceration in jail or prison, for the vast majority of cases involving people accused for the first time a lifelong criminal record will have severe consequences.
 Just being arrested and accused of a crime is damaging.
 Pleading guilty or being convicted are much worse.
 This can result in:

-Tom Gallagher has been successfully defending people from domestic-related criminal charges for over 24 years.
-Give him a call to make an appointment to discuss your criminal matter, up to one hour freeconsultation.
-612-333-1500.
+Tom Gallagher has been successfully defending people from domestic-related criminal charges for over 29 years.
+Give him a call to discuss your criminal matter: 612-333-1500.